Siddhartha-Goutaman/Efficient-Data-Stream-Anomaly-Detection---Cobblestone/README.md

   b.
 EWMA (Exponentially Weight Moving Average)
   c.
 ARIMA (Auto-Regressive Integrated Moving Average)

-A more detailed explanation of the different methods is as follows
+A more detailed explanation of the different algorithms is as follows:

 ## Z-score based detection

 This method makes use of the z-score which is a statistical measure that describes how far a particular data point is from the mean of the data, measured in standard deviations.
 It is calculated as:

 $`\frac{x-μ}{σ}`$